Fundamental group of Galois covers of degree 5 surfaces: Method and scientific background

-We start with an algebraic surface $X$ embedded in a projective space $\mathbb{CP}^n$.
+We start with a projective algebraic surface $X$ embedded in a projective space $\mathbb{CP}^n$.
 We project it onto the projective plane $\mathbb{CP}^2$ to get its branch curve $S$.
 Because it is not easy to describe $S$, we use a method called degeneration.
-The definition follows.
+The definition is as follows: